 Snowbush Spanworm

-Snowbush Spanworm is a small yellow and green caterpillar and it is eating the leaves off Snowbush plants in Pinellas County.
+Snowbush Spanworm is a small yellow-green caterpillar and will completely defoliate Snowbush plants in Pinellas County.
 One distinctive is the Snowbush Spanworm moves in an inchworm manner.

 Complete Defoliation Leaving Nothing But Twigs